uts-magic-lab/ros-docker/ros-qi/README.md

 ### Usage

-- run choreographe on host computer and get virtual robot port number
-- run ros-qi docker container with that port number
+- Run ros-qi docker container with

-- run some python file inside docker container, with "import qi" and "import rospy"
+        docker run -it --name ros --rm -p 8888:8888 -p9090:9090 -p11311:11311 magiclab/ros-qi

+- Navigate to [http://localhost:8888/](http://localhost:8888/) and use the password `ros`

+- Run some python code, with `import qi` and `import rospy`.
+Open a `qi` session with the URI of a pepper or choreographe simulation.